 |PG||Procter & Gamble|

 Dow 30 Components FAQ

 To calculate the Dow Jones Industrial Average, sum up the prices all Dow 30 stocks and divide by a number called the Dow Divisor.
 The Dow Divisor is a number that changes when any of the Dow 30 companies adjust their stock price due to a stock split, merger, spin-off, etc.

 What is the oldest stock in the Dow?

-ExxonMobil is currently the oldest member of the Dow Jones Industrial Average.
+Chevron is currently the oldest member of the Dow Jones Industrial Average.
 Chevron has been in the Dow since July 18, 1930.
 It was named Standard Oil of California at the time before being renamed Chevron.

 What were the original Dow stocks?

 The Dow Jones Industrial Average began in 1896 with the following 12 stocks: American Cotton Oil, American Sugar, American Tobacco, Chicago Gas, Distilling & Cattle Feeding, General Electric, Laclede Gas, National Lead, North American, Tennessee Coal & Iron, U.S. Leather, and U.S. Rubber.